 Skip to Content

 Trisia is a Senior Lecturer in Social Anthropology at Massey University.
 Her PhD thesis (completed in 2009), explored the relationship between culture and community-based development in the Boumā National Heritage Park in Fiji, was included on the Dean’s List for Exceptional Doctoral Research.
-She was married at her field site during the PhD research; her oldest son still fondly remembers his time in Fiji.
-Trisia’s family enjoys hosting exchange students on a regular basis.
+In 2015, after teaching at Massey University for seven years, she was awarded a University medal for teaching excellence.

 Page authorised by Web Content Manager